fallantbell/panorama/README.md

 In this step, we need to find the translation matrix between the match points
 Instead of using findhomography API, I write a little function with `RANSAC algorithm` to find that
 ## 6. Fitting the tranlation matrix
-I dont use warpPerspective API here prevent from the distortion
+I dont use `warpPerspective API` prevent from the distortion
-Instead, I use warpAffine API
+Instead, I `use warpAffine API`

+### After translate

-## 7. Stitch two image
+## 7. Stitch two image with blending
+In this step, I check every pixels of two images

+*both of two images are black*
+=> set this pixel to black

+*one of two images is black*
+=> set this pixel to another

+*both of two images are not black*
+=> if this pixel is closer to one image , set the higher weight to the image